-Water-level monitoring of the DDH series wells continued.
+Water-level monitoring of the DDH-series wells continued.
 Five bedrock wells originally comprised the DDH well monitoring network; however, for various reasons this network now consists of only two wells, DDH-2 and DDH-8, as well DDH-1 is no longer suitable for monitoring.
 MR performed site maintenance and cleanup around the concentrator facility during 2007 and it appears this work led to the accidental plugging of the well DDH-1 borehole.
-For the year 2010, water levels rose 7.50 and 4.60 ft respectively, in the two remaining DDH wells.
-The rates of rise are consistent with those of the RI/FS bedrock wells and East Camp mine shafts.
-Figure 2-41 is a hydrograph for well DDH-2 showing water-level increases.
+For the year 2013, water levels rose 6.76 and 3.08 ft, respectively, in the two remaining DDH wells.
+The rate of rise in DDH-2 is consistent with those of the RI/FS bedrock wells and East Camp mine shafts.
+Figure 2-42 is a hydrograph for well DDH-2, showing water-level increases.
 Once again, precipitation does not show any effect on water-level rise.
 Well DDH-8 had an unexplained water-level increase during August 2005; its water level rose over 52 ft during the month.
 During this time the 2-inch PVC casing was removed and a submersible pump was installed to test the water for possible irrigation use.
 The water-level rise began prior to the well pumping and continued after its completion.
 Nothing out of the ordinary was noted during the pumping to account for the abnormal water-level change.
-During the remainder of the year water-level changes were similar to those of the other DDH series wells.
-The water-level rise in this well during 2010 was similar (7.50 ft) to the other bedrock wells however; the water-level elevation is over 50 ft higher than the other bedrock wells due to the unexplained 2005 increase.
-It is important to note that the DDH wells were not installed for monitoring purposes, they are old exploration holes that extend several thousand feet below ground surface and have various size casings installed.
+During the remainder of the year water-level changes were similar to those of the other DDH-series wells.
+The water level rise in this well during 2013 was one-half (3.08 ft) the other bedrock wells and the water-level elevation was over 50 ft higher than the other bedrock wells due to the unexplained 2005 increase.
+It is important to note that the DDH wells were not installed for monitoring purposes; they are old exploration holes that extend several thousand feet below ground surface and have various size casings installed.
 Due to completion uncertainties and the drilling techniques, it is not unexpected to have problems occur with these wells.
 In the past, another well (DDH-6) had to be plugged and abandoned due to casing integrity problems.

-No water-quality samples were collected from these wells, as they are used only for water-level monitoring.
+No water-quality samples were collected from these wells, as they are used only for waterlevel monitoring.

-Figure 2-41.
+Figure 2-42.
 Water-level hydrograph for bedrock well DDH-2.